The Geelong Clinic

 At a Short Notice Assessment in August 2023, The Geelong Clinic passed all applicable criteria and received two recommendations.
 These were confirmed as having been addressed at a follow-up assessment in December, and TGC achieved full accreditation.
 The hospital's initial and final accreditation reports can be viewed here and here.

 Our senior hospital staff have access to The Geelong Clinic's survey results via an electronic Patient Experience Portal.
-This allows them to review feedback immediately and identify any opportunities for improvement.
-Maintaining anonymity, both positive and negative patient comments are shared with relevant staff.
-This is part of our commitment to provide the best possible experience for our patients.
+This allows for immediate review of feedback and to identify any opportunities for improvement.
+Maintaining anonymity, both positive and negative patient comments are shared with relevant team members who will work together to implement any required actions to improve overall patient experience.

 At The Geelong Clinic, we measure the mental health of patients on admission and again on discharge to see how they are improving.
 We use the internationally recognised HoNOS (Health of the Nation Outcome Scales), a tool which allows clinicians to assess various aspects of a patient's mental health, such as depression, anxiety or problematic behaviour.